-As part of obtaining reasonable assurance about whether the Town of Merryville, Louisiana's financial statements are free of material misstatement, I performed tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
-However, providing an opinion on compliance with those provisions was not an objective of my audit and, accordingly, I do not express such an opinion.
-The results of my tests disclosed instances of noncompliance or other matters that are required to be reported under Government Auditing Standard and which are described in the accompanying schedule of current year audit findings and management's response as Audit Findings No. 2012-2, 2012-4, 2012-6, 2012-7, 2012-8 and 2012-9.
+As part of obtaining reasonable assurance about whether the Town of the Merryville, Louisiana's financial statements are free from material misstatement, I performed tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
+However, providing an opinion on compliance with those provisions was not an objective of my audit and accordingly, I do not express such an opinion.
+The results of my tests disclosed an instance of noncompliance or other matters that is required to be reported under Government Auditing Standards and which is described in the accompanying schedule of current year audit findings and management's response as item Audit Finding No. 2013-1.